manticoresoftware/manticoresearch/manual/Extensions/UDFs_and_Plugins/UDF/Creating_a_function.md

     SONAME 'udf_lib_file'
 ```

-`CREATE FUNCTION` statement installs a user-defined function [UDF](../../../Extensions/UDFs_and_Plugins/UDF.md) with the given name and type from the given library file.
-The library file must reside in a trusted [plugin_dir](../../../Server_settings/Common.md#plugin_dir) directory.
-On success, the function is available for use in all subsequent queries that the server receives.
+`CREATE FUNCTION` statement installs a user-defined function [UDF](../../../Extensions/UDFs_and_Plugins/UDF.md) with the specified name and type from the provided library file.
+The library file must be located in a trusted [plugin_dir](../../../Server_settings/Common.md#plugin_dir) directory.
+Upon successful installation, the function becomes available for use in all subsequent queries received by the server.
 Example:

 ```sql
 mysql> CREATE FUNCTION avgmva RETURNS INTEGER SONAME 'udfexample.dll';